 Tyler is now in remission on cycle four of his treatment program, which is his last major hurdle of heavy hitting chemotherapy before he drops to a lower dose maintenance phase and can resume life as a normal kid.
 The results so far are very encouraging and the hope is for their little fighter to start Prep next year.

 Kevin, along with his three siblings, run the established and highly successful property group Riverlee which specialises in development and asset ownership.
 Through the company’s charity Riverlee Foundation, the family support causes close to their hearts with a focus on health, medical research and education.
-Riverlee are now proudly supporting Me and UooUoo: The RCH150 Anniversary Art Trail in 2021 to help change the future of children’s health.
-They are generously purchasing two UooUoo sculptures as well as sponsoring the Me and UooUoo Charity Auction which will be held in 2021.
+Riverlee proudly supported Me and UooUoo: The RCH150 Anniversary Art Trail in 2021 to help change the future of children’s health.
+They generously purchased a collection of UooUoo sculptures and were event sponsors for the Me and UooUoo Charity Auction, hosting it in the Seafarers Residency Display Suite.

 If your organisation is interested in learning about the many ways you can support the RCH, please contact Kate Dear, Corporate Engagement Manager at [email protected].